 King's Hall has remained closed since 2013 as the building had become unsafe for public use.
 Two churches worshipped at Kings Hall, an English language congregation on Sunday mornings and an Urdu-speaking congregation on Sunday afternoons.
-Following the closure, the morning congregation joined Kingsdown Methodist Church as a 'Class Meeting' and worship on Sunday mornings at Hanwell Methodist Church.
+Following the closure, the morning congregation joined Kingsdown Methodist Church as a 'Class Meeting' and worshipped on Sunday mornings at Hanwell Methodist Church.
+In the last year this congregation has closed and its members have become part of other circuit churches.
 The afternoon, Urdu-speaking congregation hold their worship in the premises of a nearby school, which they rent.
 The Circuit is in negotiation with a developer to redevelop the site to provide church and community space and affordable residential accommodation.